Nacomoon/MATH480-HW5/README.md

 MATH480-HW5
 ===========
-This are the steps I took to solving problem 2.
+These are the steps I took to solving problem 2.
 More explanations in the worksheet.